-Based on an unpublished short story by famous Urdu writer Ismat Chughtai, the story was developed and scripted by Kaifi Azmi.
-The original story centered around a station master who watches the slow exodus of his family and friends to Pakistan.
-Putting his valuable experience as a union leader with shoe factory workers to use, Kaifi Azmi turned the protagonist from being merely an observer into someone whose livelihood and with it his entire world crumbles, thus highlighting and personalising the trauma.
+Based on an unpublished short story by famous Urdu writer, Ismat Chughtai, the story was further developed and scripted by the well-known poet-lyricist Kaifi Azmi.
+The original story centered around a station master who sadly watches the slow exodus of his family and friends to Pakistan.
+Putting his valuable experience as a union leader with shoe factory workers to use, Kaifi Azmi turned the protagonist from being merely an observer into someone whose livelihood and with it, his entire world crumbles, thus highlighting and personalizing the trauma of the partition.

 Made with a shoestring budget, the entire film was shot on location in Agra.
-Except for Balraj Sahni, most of the other cast members had hardly any film acting experience and were drawn from the Indian People’s Theatre Association, IPTA.
+Except for Balraj Sahni, most of the other cast members had hardly any film acting experience and were mostly drawn from the Indian People’s Theatre Association, IPTA.
 It is Sathyu’s superb handling of the actors that ensures that each character, however minor, hold their own giving the film a lyrical realism never seen before.
-Dadi Amma, the old matriach of the family who delivers an unforgatable performance as Salim’s mother was discoved in the Mohalla where the story was filmed.
-Balraj Sahni himself agreed to do the film for a pittance and was so enthused that at the conclusion of shooting he organised a strike among the shoe factory workers of Agra demanding better wages.
-When Sathyu was shooting at location in Agra and was being harrassed by bystanders, he diverted them with a fake second unit using an unloaded camera!
+Dadi Amma, the old matriach of the family, who delivers an unforgettable performance as Salim’s mother, was discovered in the ‘mohalla’, where the story was filmed.
+Balraj Sahni, himself, agreed to do the film for a pittance and was so enthused with the film and his character, that at the conclusion of shooting, he organized a strike among the shoe factory workers of Agra demanding better wagesI When Sathyu was shooting at location in Agra and was being harassed by bystanders, he diverted them by employing a fake second unit using an unloaded camera!

-Garm Hava is dominated by Balraj Sahni’s remarkable performance in his last major role, perhaps his greatest ever, Do Bhiga Zamin (1953), notwithstanding.
-Excellent camera work portraying the lyrical quality of the Agra monuments and the Art Direction by Shama Zaidi with careful attention to detailing add authencity to the film, rare in Hindi films of those days.
-Although the film was shot in the haveli of a Hindu family, certain tiny details in the differences in lifestyle between a Hindu family and a Muslim family were incorporated adding to the originality of the film.
-Ustad Bahadur Khan evocative music helps lift the film even more.
+Garm Hava is dominated by Balraj Sahni’s remarkable nuanced performance in his last major role, perhaps his greatest ever, Do Bigha Zamin (1953), notwithstanding.
+Fine support comes from rest of the cast, especially Farooq Sheikh and Gita Siddharth.
+Excellent camera work by Ishan Arya portraying the lyrical quality of the Agra monuments and the lovely Art Direction by Shama Zaidi with careful attention to the minutest of details add much authenticity to the film, something that was rare in Hindi films of those days.
+Although the film was shot in the haveli of a Hindu family, certain tiny details in the differences in lifestyle between a Hindu family and a Muslim family were deftly incorporated thereby adding to the authenticity of the film.
+Ustad Bahadur Khan’s evocative music helps lift the film a notch more.